blairw/python-tricks/README.md

 ## Assessment Marking

-Override marks from one CSV file based on an overrides CSV file:
+Override marks from one CSV file based on another "overrides" CSV file:

 ```python
 def apply_override(this_team, this_mrkc, this_mark, df_working_sheet):